Electron Heat Flux and Whistler Instability in the Earth's Magnetosheath

 Despite heat flux's role in regulating energy conversion in collisionless plasmas, its properties and evolution in the magnetosheath downstream of the Earth's bow shock are scarcely explored.
 We use MMS \textit{in situ} measurements to quantify and characterize the electron heat flux in the magnetosheath.
 We find that the heat flux is shaped by the magnetosheath magnetic field as it drapes around the magnetosphere.
 While it is affected by solar wind upstream conditions and increases with magnetic field strength, it is not substantially changed by local magnetosheath processes.
 Also, the heat flux is limited by whistler instability thresholds.

 \emph{Introduction} - Electrons control the thermal energy transfer in plasmas due to their low mass compared to ions \cite{verscharen_case_2022}, making the electron heat flux central to the total energy budget.
-The collisional Spitzer-Härm \cite{spitzer_transport_1953} heat conduction description breaks down in collsionless plasmas \cite{bale_electron_2013}, and instead, wave-particle interactions are believed to suppress the heat flux on ion and electron kinetic scales in the heliospheric \cite{scime_regulation_1994} and astrophysical plasmas \cite{roberg-clark_wave_2018,verscharen_case_2022}.
+In the weakly collisional regime, the electron heat flux is suppressed below the collisional Spitzer-H{\"a}rm \cite{spitzer_transport_1953} prediction, as observed in the solar wind \cite{bale_electron_2013} and the intracluster medium of galaxy clusters \cite{binney_x-ray_1981,markevitch_chandra_2003}.
+Instead, wave-particle interactions are believed to suppress the heat flux on ion and electron kinetic scales in the heliospheric \cite{scime_regulation_1994} and astrophysical plasmas \cite{roberg-clark_wave_2018}.

 The electron heat flux $\bm{q}_{e}$ is defined as the third-order moment of the electron velocity distribution function (eVDF):

 where $f_e(\bm{v})$ is the eVDF, $\bm{w}=\bm{v}-\bm{V}_{e}$ is the velocity $\bm{v}$ in the electron bulk flow ($\bm{V}_e$) frame, and $m_e$ the electron mass.
 The heat flux can be calculated directly from the eVDF in spacecraft observations \cite{scime_regulation_1994,bale_electron_2013,halekas_electron_2021,coburn_regulation_2024,gershman_evolution_2024}.
 However, since $\bm{q}_{e}$ is sensitive to noise related to low count rates, detailed calculations of $\bm{q}_{e}$ from spacecraft data have mostly been done for case studies \cite{coburn_regulation_2024,gershman_evolution_2024}.
 In the solar wind (SW), $\bm{q}_{e}$ can be obtained by fitting the eVDF core, halo, and strahl components as drifting bi-Maxwellians \cite{gary_whistler_1994, gary_electron_1999}.
 In hybrid simulations, $\bm{q}_{e}$ can be inferred through thermodynamic closures such as Landau-fluid (LF) type closures \cite{finelli_bridging_2021,sulem_landau_2015}.
 Data-driven closures using machine learning \cite{huang_machine-learning_2025} and sparse regression \cite{ingelsten_data-driven_2025} have also been suggested.
 However, it remains a challenge to estimate $\bm{q}_{e}$ in spacecraft data, notably when the eVDF is strongly non-Maxwellian \cite{graham_nonmaxwellianity_2021}.